 In honor of that young woman, her childhood neighbor in Salida, Colorado, Thornton has accomplished extraordinary acts of selflessness.
 Twice.

-She recently donated part of her liver to a patient at Children’s Hospital Colorado and in 2017 she donated one of her kidneys to a man in Ohio.
+In 2019, she donated part of her liver to a patient at Children’s Hospital Colorado and in 2017, she donated one of her kidneys to a man in Ohio.
 She had not met either recipient.

 Thornton is one of only a few Americans who donated organs.
 In 2018, 17,553 Americans donated organs; 6,831 of them were living donors.
 Altruistic donors like Thornton, who donate to people whom they have no connection, are even rarer.

 “The general public has this reaction of why would someone do this for someone they don’t know?
-Why take that risk for someone who is not a loved one?” said Jamie Cisek, one of Thornton’s living donor coordinators with UCHealth.
+Why take that risk for someone who is not a loved one?” said Jamie Cisek, one of Thornton’s living donor coordinators with UCHealth’s Living Donor program.
 “But the donors I talk to have the opposite reaction.
 They don’t understand why more people wouldn’t do this: step forward to save someone’s life when they have something to offer.”

 18 people die each day waiting for a transplant

 Thornton’s childhood neighbor wrote about her looming death in a diary that was shared at her memorial.